jenwin/Match-It/README.md

 # Match It!

 ## Description
-A fun and engaging card-matching game to test your memory and concentration!
-Built with HTML, CSS, and JavaScript, this game is perfect for players of all ages.
+A fun and engaging card-matching game that tests your memory and concentration!
+Perfect for all ages.

 ## Technologies
 - HTML5